How do I book you?

 Where do you perform?

-We mainly perform in the New England area but are available to perform anywhere in the world.
+Our performers are mainly booked to entertain in the New England area (Massachusetts, Rhode Island, Vermont, New Hampshire, Maine, Connecticut, New York, New Jersey and Pennsylvania) but are available to perform anywhere in the world.

 How long are your shows?

 We customize the length of our shows to fit your needs.
 A single feature “act” is usually the length of a song or about 4 to 6 minutes.
 Our feature shows range anywhere from 10 minutes to an hour in length.
 For roving walk-around entertainment, we book by the hour and the number of sets that a performer will do in a given hour is based on what skill they are performing.

 What are your rates?

 Our rates are based on a number of factors such as length of performance, type of performance (choreographed show or roving), number of performers, type of skill (e.g. aerials or fire dancing) and travel distance.
 We offer package discounts when larger numbers of performers are booked for a single event or when our performers are booked for multiple events.
 For a quote, please fill out our Get A Quote page or contact us at email@example.com